orbitalquark/textadept/doc/11_Scripting.md

 Textadept's core Lua modules are contained in `core/`.
 These are absolutely necessary in order for the application to run.
-They are responsible for Textadept's Lua to C interface, event structure, file input/output, and localization.
+They are responsible for Textadept's Lua to C interface, event structure, file interactions, and localization.

 ### Lexers

-Lexer Lua modules are responsible for the syntax highlighting of source code.
+Lexer modules are responsible for the syntax highlighting of source code.
 They are located in `lexers/`.

 ### Modules

-Editor Lua modules are contained in `modules/`.
+Editing modules are contained in `modules/`.
 These provide advanced text editing capabilities and can be available for all programming languages or targeted at specific ones.

 ### Themes